 Chronic inflammation can happen anywhere in which the immune system mistakenly sends inflammatory cells.
 Joints.
 Stomach.
 Bowels.
 Even the brain.

-The Effects of Inflammation on the Brain
+The Effect on Brain

 The effects of inflammation — acute OR chronic — in the brain was something not even considered a few years ago.
 That’s because inflammation was not supposed to happen in the brain.
 The blood-brain barrier was supposed to protect the brain from pathogens, toxins, bacteria, and other foreign invaders.

 But groundbreaking research is showing that neurological inflammation not only exists but that it is pervasive in our society.
 How can this happen with such a protective blood-brain barrier?

 You see, if this blood-brain barrier becomes damaged, it becomes “leaky” and allows toxins, pathogens, and bacteria into the brain’s environment.
 These toxins activate the microglia cells, causing neurological inflammation.
 This issue is so common, doctors even have a nickname for it, “Leaky Brain Syndrome.”
 Doctors are calling it a “hidden epidemic,” and one of the most overlooked health crises of our generation.